chevron-down Created with Sketch Beta.

 Alternative #1: Try to Save Money on Living Expenses

-I won’t suggest skipping out on bar study classes or working while studying, because most law school graduates should know how much time they will need to study in order to pass.
+I won’t suggest skipping bar study classes or working while studying because most law school graduates should know how much time they will need to study to pass.

 Bar study should be a time of intense focus.
-Rather than living in an expensive downtown loft, look for quiet and less expensive options.
+Rather than living in an expensive downtown loft, look for quiet, less expensive options.

-The key to saving money while studying for the bar is to recognize the typical monthly expenses that won’t be utilized during a period of intense prep.
-The more money that can be saved, the less stressful life will be after the bar.
+The key to saving money while studying for the bar is recognizing the typical monthly expenses that won’t be used during intense prep.
+The more money you can save, the less stressful life will be after the bar.

 Alternative #2: Traditional Personal Loans